ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 **Necessary & Recommended Components:**

-- A raspberry Pi 4 and/or 5 with at least 4 Gig of memory
+- A raspberry Pi 4 and a Pi 5 with at least 4 GB of memory (8 GB recommend for the Pi 5\)
 - A Micro SD card with at least 64Gig
-- Especially if you are planning on using the larger Pi 5 as a development environment, an NVMe hat with an NVMe drive is a great investment.
+- Especially if you are planning on using the larger Pi 5 as a development environment, an NVMe hat with an NVMe SSD drive is a great investment.
-- Power supply for the Pi(s)
+- Power supplies for the Pi’s
 - Network cabling if using the Pi’s wired ethernet port (recommended \- some of the packages we’ll be downloading are large and slow over WiFi)
 - Monitor, keyboard and mouse to connect to the Pi (recommended, but can also run the Pi ‘headless’ without any direct connections
 - Especially if running headless, a Mac, PC, or other Linux machine that you will use to interact with the Pi, along with a terminal tool to login to the Pi, such as Putty.
 - Visual Studio (optional) for your PC or MAC
   - Most of the PiTrac system runs not only in the Pi, but can also (mostly) run from a Visual Studio platform on a PC or Mac.
-The more comfortable graphical  programming environment in VS is great for testing and debugging and coding new features.
+The more comfortable graphical  programming environment in VS is great for testing and debugging and coding new features into the same code base.
 - A separate file server, such as a NAS is highly recommended if you expect to be making changes to the PiTrac system.
 Pi’s are a little fragile, so keeping the PiTrac files elsewhere in a safer environment (and then mounting those files on the Pi remotely) is a good practice.
   - We typically have a separate server that we use both from the Pi and also from a PC running Visual Studio that is used to help debugging.
   - It’s wise to think of the Pi as a temporary, write-only device that could be erased at any time.